BJP's 'Beti Bachao gang' shameless, accommodates 'rapists': Cong on Kanda support

 "The country's daughters are watching what is more important for you -- power or women's safety," she said in the letter posted on her Twitter handle.
 "Mahila Congress strongly condemns the alliance of the BJP and Kanda.
 The BJP indulges in doublespeak by talking about 'Beti Bachao' and there is a difference in its words and actions," Dev alleged referring to the Centre's scheme of 'Beti Bachao, Beti Padhao'.

 The 'Beti Bachao, Beti Padhao' scheme aims at checking female infanticide and educating the girl child.
-In a tweet, she said: "Beti Bachao Gang of BJP is basically spineless and shameless.
-They boast about having a woman defense minister and finance minister and then accommodate rapists in their party."
+In a tweet, she said, "Beti Bachao Gang of BJP is basically spineless and shameless.
+They boast about having a woman defence minister and finance minister and then accommodate rapists in their party."

 In 2012, a former air hostess, who was employed with Kanda's company, had committed suicide, accusing him of harassment.
 Police, during its investigation, accused him of raping her and also charged him with abetment to her suicide.
 Her mother also later ended her life.
 Kanda was booked for abetting her suicide too.
 The matter is in court now.